-We are required to charge according to EU law to charge FBOs for official controls.
+We are required to charge FBOs for official controls by EU law.

 How charges are carried out

-We charge by the hour for the use of a resource.
-There can be discounts made to these charges.
+We charge by the hour for the use of our staff resources.
+Discounts may by applied to some of these charges.

-In September 2012 we asked the meat industry to work with us to develop a meat industry discount system.
+In September 2012, we asked the meat industry to work with us to develop a meat industry discount system which would: